mikepenelopescafe/penelopes-venue/src/content/pages/venue-types/intimate-wedding-venue-denver.md

 "We looked at so many big venues that felt cold and expensive.
 Penelope's garden space was exactly what we pictured - intimate, beautiful, and reasonably priced.
 Our coordinator made sure every detail was perfect for our small group."

 **Jennifer & David, 28 guests in Arvada**
-"As a second marriage, we wanted elegant but not elaborate.
-The historic venue gave us sophistication without the big wedding fuss.
+"As a second marriage, we wanted moody but not overdone.
+The historic venue had character without the big wedding fuss.
 Our guests loved the intimate setting and personal service."

 ## Frequently Asked Questions